Bibliome/alvisnlp/docs/reference/module/LayerComparator.md

 ## Description

-*org.bibliome.alvisnlp.modules.LayerComparator* traverses the annotations in the layers [predictedLayerName](#predictedLayerName) and [referenceLayerName](#referenceLayerName) in each section.
+*LayerComparator* traverses the annotations in the layers <a href="#predictedLayerName" class="param">predictedLayerName</a> and <a href="#referenceLayerName" class="param">referenceLayerName</a> in each section.
 This is useful when analyzing the result of named entity recognition systems.
-The result of the comparison is written for each section in terms of recall and precision into the file [outFile](#outFile).
+The result of the comparison is written for each section in terms of recall and precision into the file <a href="#outFile" class="param">outFile</a>.
 This file will also point boundary mismatches.

 ## Parameters